-Boeing Flight Line Workers In Charleston, S.C., Vote To Unionize
+Boeing Workers At South Carolina Plant Vote To Unionize

 The company accused the union of using gerrymandering to form a "micro-unit" at the facility it built in South Carolina — a "right to work state" — after running into difficulty dealing with the Machinists' union (including a strike) in Washington state 10 years ago.

 Thursday's vote was first requested in early March.
-It went ahead after Boeing asked the National Labor Relations Board for a stay, or to impound all of the ballots.
+It went ahead after Boeing asked the National Labor Relations Board for a stay, or to impound all the ballots.

 Boeing said the flight line workers were artificially selected to form a unionized group, after the IAM union failed to win last year's vote among roughly 3,000 Boeing employees.

-But organizers responded that the workers have different wages, hours, apparel, supervisors and other conditions of employment from other Boeing employees.
+But organizers responded that the workers have wages, hours, apparel, supervisors and other conditions of employment that differ from those of other Boeing employees.
 They called Boeing's motion for a stay "hyperbolic, if not hysterical."

 The NLRB sided with the organizers, backing the original decision by the regional director without comment.